 At a retail price of $95 we feel the Hela Joy Ride MIPS is a great value.
 This helmet is comfortable, versatile, and has useful features including an adjustable visor and MIPS liner at a reasonable price.

-The Joy Ride is our Top Pick for Women Award winner for its comfort, features, protection, and versatility.
+The Joy Ride is our Best Buy for its value comfort, features, protection, and versatility.
 It has excellent coverage, and the addition of the MIPS system makes it very protective, especially for the price.

 Other Versions and Accessories

 Bell makes a full line of mountain bike helmets for men and women for road and mountain biking.

 - The Hela Joy Ride retails for $75 and is a non-MIPS equipped version of the model tested.

 - The 4Forty is the unisex version of the Hela Joy Ride.
 It is the same helmet but comes in sizes S-XL and has different color options.

 Have you used this product?